lcs27/LaTeX-template/README.md

 # LaTeX-template
-This is the $$\LaTeX$$ template created by lcs27 for homework in CentraleSupélec and Beihang University.
+This is the $$\LaTeX$$ template created by lcs27.
+This template aims at allowing Chinese-English-French multilanguage typing, by providing separable packages for the ease of modular building.

+# Fully-equipped template
+Method of use:
+## Article

+## Beamer

+# Support packages
+Method of use:
 ## Mathmatical symbols
-[LCSsymbols](./symbols/LCSsymbols.sty)designed a set of mathmatical symbols which may be useful.
+[LCSsymbols](./symbols/LCSsymbols.sty)designed a set of mathmatical symbols which may be useful in mechanics, typically in fluid mechanics.
 It regroups classical math packages and some personnal designed shortcut to help writing mathmatical paper.
-For a better explanation of this, please read the [user guide](./symbols/LCSsymbols.md).
+`To be implemented!` A passage using this template may be converted to classical template with a transformer provided in the folder.
+User's guide is provided in [this link](./symbols/LCSsymbols.pdf).

+## Language support

 DON'T SEE FOLLOWING NOTES:
 ;## Contents